crealytics/spark-excel/README.md

     .option("dataAddress", "'My Sheet'!B3:C35") // Optional, default: "A1"
     .option("header", "true") // Required
     .option("treatEmptyValuesAsNulls", "false") // Optional, default: true
-    .option("treatErrorsAsStrings", "true") // Optional, default: false.
-If true, will convert any ERROR cell values (e.g. #N/A) to string.
-Otherwise, converted to null.
+    .option("treatErrorsAsStrings", "true") // Optional, default: false, where errors will be converted to null.
+If true, any ERROR cell values (e.g. #N/A) will be parsed as string (i.e. "#N/A").
+WARNING: This will have the side effect of turning the entire column into string type.
     .option("usePlainNumberFormat", "false") // Optional, default: false, If true, format the cells without rounding and scientific notations
     .option("inferSchema", "false") // Optional, default: false
     .option("addColorColumns", "true") // Optional, default: false